Batto1/Structured-Zephyr-App-Template/app/core/README.md

 ## Brief
 'core' folder is the folder where all the application specific files are kept.
-These files implement special algorithms, and functionality specific to the application.
+Special algorithms, and functionality specific to the application is implemented here.

 ## Portability of Code
 These files implement special algorithms, and functionality specific to the application thus is not directly portable.